GriffinRichards/Porymap-Animation/GUIDE.md

 ## Creating an animation using `tileset_anims.c`

 `src/tileset_anims.c` in your project is where in-game animations are defined.
 The plug-in will not interact with this file.
 This is a short explanation of how to derive the above data format from the information in this file.
-As an an example we'll look at the floating log animations in `gTileset_Pacifidlog`.
+As an example we'll look at the floating log animations in `gTileset_Pacifidlog`.
 In this plug-in, its data looks like this:
 ```
             976: { // (0x3D0)
                 folder: "log_bridges",